-The site where Valerie Mack was found.
+The site where Valerie Mack was found

-Crime Scene Location in Manorville, New York, United States.
+Crime Scene Location in Manorville, New York, United States

-The rest of her remains are discovered at Gilgo Beach.
+The rest of her remains are discovered at Gilgo Beach

 In this case, LISK had dismembered his victim's remains and then dumped them at two different locations that were 45 miles apart.

-Manorville Jane Doe is identified as Valerie Mack.
+Manorville Jane Doe is identified as Valerie Mack

-On May 29th, 2020, it was announced that "Manorville Jane Doe" had been identified as missing 24-year-old Valerie Mack from Port Republic in New Jersey.
+On May 29th, 2020, it was announced that Manorville Jane Doe had been identified as Valerie Mack, a missing 24-year-old from Port Republic, New Jersey.

+Investigators uncovered her identity using genetic genealogy testing, which enabled them to track down her son, Benjamin.
 Benjamin's DNA had been entered into the system after he was incarcerated for an unstated crime.

-At the time of her disappearance, Valerie Mack's last known address was in Philadelphia.
-As a result, her family were shocked to discover that her torso had been discovered 170 miles away at this location in Manorville.
+When the identification was made, her family was shocked to discover that her torso had been discovered 170 miles away at a remote site in Manorville.